-Table 1.
+Table 2.
 Results of univariate and multivariate linear regression

-B: unstandardized beta; CI: confidence interval; ref: reference; MCDAS: modified child dental anxiety scale; VAS: visual analogue scale
+B: unstandardized beta; CI: confidence interval; ref: reference; MCDAS: modified child dental anxiety scale; VAS: visual anal ogue scale

 Overall, despite being a relatively simple subject, very few studies aimed to evaluate the beneficial effects of aromatherapy as a complementary practice.
-This may stem in the fact that a lot of practitioners either prejudge these kinds of practices to be ineffective and based on superstitious beliefs, or consider their effects to be too obvious and not worth studying.
-However, this guard can be broken by taking an evidencebased approach in studying the effects of these probably) cheap and smost harmless complementary therapies, including aromatherapy with jasmine.
+This may stem in the fact that a lot of practitioners either prejudge these kinds of practices to be ineffective and based on superstitious beliefs, or consider their effects to be too obvious and notworth studying.
+However, this guard can be broken by taking an evidencebased approach in studying the effects of these and (most probably) harmless cheap complementary therapies, including aromatherapy with jasmine.